Caterpillars are butterfly larvae that come in many different shapes, colors and sizes, but the damage they do is always the same.

 Some caterpillars are definitely pests, while others will grow into beautiful butterflies.

 Get to know those that are most common in your area!
+For example, a famous visitor in the vegetable patch is the cabbage white.

 Some may also be endangered species, which you can protect instead of killing them.